AGBonnet/AGBonnet/README.md

 ## 💡 Hi there!

-I'm Antoine Bonnet, a research scientist intern at Meta and Master's student at EPFL collaborating at the [NLP](https://nlp.epfl.ch) lab.
+I'm Antoine Bonnet, a research scientist intern at Meta and Master's student at EPFL at the [NLP](https://nlp.epfl.ch) lab.

 <img src="figs/meditron.png" width="60%" style="padding-top: 40px; padding-bottom: 20px;">